A wonderful day in Bhaktapur Nepal. What places to visit and how to go

-Read on to find out everything you need to know about visiting Bhaktapur, the cultural capital and former Royal seat of sovereignty of the Kingdom of Nepal.
-I explain how to get here from Kathmandu, the entrance fee, places of interest and what to see, and where to visit in the immediate vicinity.
+Lovingly referred to as the “City of Devotees,” Bhaktapur भक्तपुर is an ancient city in Nepal celebrated for its culture, beautiful temples, sky-high pagoda structures, notable art, and colourful festivals.
+Read on to find out everything you need to know about visiting Bhaktapur, the cultural capital and former royal seat of sovereignty of the Kingdom of Nepal.
+I detail how to get here from Kathmandu, the entrance fee, places to visit in Bhaktapur, what to see, and where to explore in the immediate vicinity.

 Listed as a World Heritage Site by UNESCO, Bhaktapur, to this date, still houses a number of noteworthy landmarks and is the living representation of how the entire Kathmandu Valley would have looked like during the medieval periods.

-This walled antediluvian city is renowned for its interesting architecture, beautiful temple complexes, sky-high pagoda-styled temples, fine clay pottery, large royal courtyards, Newar customs, festivals, and culture dating back to the 12th century.
+This walled antediluvian city is renowned for its interesting architecture, traditional dances, the indigenous lifestyle of the local people, fine clay pottery, and large royal courtyards.
+It is also worth exploring the Newar customs, festivals, and culture dating back to the 12th century.

 Today Nepal’s cultural gem, Bhaktapur is the best preserved of the three ancient kingdom cities containing more temples per square meter than Kathmandu or Patan and remains the third largest city in the country.